Cal Poly Center for Innovation & Entrepreneurship Announces 2022 Summer Accelerator Cohort

 Quickie, a 10-minute mobile delivery service providing select food, beverages and other essentials to college students anywhere within two miles of campus founded by Matthew Menno and William Tregenza, business administration sophomores from Arroyo Grande.

 Ryde Carpool, a social carpooling marketplace that allows college students to buy and sell empty seats in each other’s cars, founded by recent computer science graduate Emily Gavrilenko of Antioch, California; recreation, parks and tourism senior Johnny Morris of Berkeley, California; and computer science sophomore Josh Wong of San Francisco.

 About the Cal Poly Center for Innovation and Entrepreneurship:

-The CIE opens a world of entrepreneurial opportunity to Cal Poly students, faculty and community members, and promotes entrepreneurial activity and dialogue across the university and throughout San Luis Obispo County.
-For more information, go tohttp://cie.calpoly.edu/.
+The CIE opens a world of entrepreneurial opportunities to Cal Poly students, faculty and community members and promotes entrepreneurial activity and dialogue across the university and throughout San Luis Obispo.
+For more information, visit https://cie.calpoly.edu/.

 The HotHouse is a community space for Cal Poly for Center and Innovation Entrepreneurship off-campus programs created through the efforts of Cal Poly, the city and county of San Luis Obispo, the business community and the CIE.
 The goal of the HotHouse is to support students and community members as they work to create new innovations and start business ventures.
 For more information, visit http://cie.calpoly.edu/hothouse.